-- Developing advanced photovoltaic solar panels that are lighter, more flexible and capable of capturing more energy per m2 of surface. - Converting captured solar energy into electrical energy to power an electric-propulsion system and other onboard equipment. - Harnessing solar energy into a rechargeable energy storage system, thereby enabling the aircraft to fly at night with unlimited autonomy.
+- developing advanced photovoltaic solar panels that are lighter, more flexible and capable of capturing more energy per m of surface: - converting captured solar energy into electrical energy to power an electric-propulsion system and other onboard equipment; - harnessing solar energy into a rechargeable energy storage system, thereby enabling the aircraft to fly at night with unlimited autonomy.

-The Company's flagship programme, Zephyr, is a high-altitude pseudo-satellite that is powered exclusively by solar power.
+The Company's flagship programme, Zephyr, is a high-altitude pseudo-satellite that is powered exclusively by solar energy.

-3. Investing in smart ATM solutions and optimised operations
+3. Investing in Smart ATM Solutions and Optimised Operations

 The Company is developing digital solutions (through its subsidiary Navblue and its digital platform Skywise), and will continue to support its customers to minimise fuel consumption with best operational practices, innovative services and training.
-Improving operations and infrastructure could contribute to emission reductions by around 10%: The Company supports initiatives aimed at reducing ATM inefficiencies (such as the Single European Sky Air Traffic Management Research program - SESAR), while working on disruptive practices, such as formation flying.
+Improving operations and infrastructure could contribute to emission reductions by around 10%.
+The Company supports initiatives aimed at reducing ATM inefficiencies (such as the Single European Sky Air Traffic Management Research programme - SESAR), while working on disruptive practices, such as formation flying.